Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_03/step_03.md

 ## Scenario configuration

-Now, all these task and Data Nodes configuration can set up a scenario.
-These tasks creating an execution graph will be executed when a scenario is submitted.
+All of these task and Data Node configurations can create a scenario.
+These tasks that form an execution graph will be executed when a scenario is submitted.

 ```python
 scenario_cfg = Config.configure_scenario(id="scenario",